aunz/bikeshare/part2.md

 🤔 Will the number of tourists arriving in Toroto be associated with the number of casual ridership?
 Trying to get the data: **air passengers coming to Toronto per day**

+- In 2016: more than 40m tourists visit Toronto
+- Number of casual riders: ~150k, or 0.375%
+- How can you grow more?

 # Oil price